Tomas-Ka/2022-SDnD-Players/_notes/Monsters/Sahuagin.md

 ---

 ### History:
-The Sahuagin just appeared seamingly out of nowhere one day, along with a host of other monsters, traversing sea, ground and sky they began terrorizing the people of [[¤NAME¤]].
+The Sahuagin just appeared seamingly out of nowhere one day, along with a host of other monsters, traversing sea, ground and sky they began terrorizing the people of [[Oran]].

 ### Info:
 ![[sahuagin.jpeg]]